bhk/scam/reference.md

 [Special form]

+    (concat VALUE...)

-A `concat` expression concatenates all of its arguments.
+This special form concatenates all of its arguments.

 ### `subst`

 [Special form]

-Replace one or more substrings with replacement strings within a given string.

-Syntax:

     (subst FROM TO {FROM TO}...
 VALUE)

-This is equivalent to the GNU Make builtin `subst` except that it accepts multiple pairs of replacement strings.
-Example:
+This special form replaces substrings with replacement strings within the given VALUE.
+It is equivalent to the GNU Make builtin `subst` except that it accepts multiple pairs of replacement strings.
+For example:

     > (subst 2 3 1 2 12)
     23